Mesothelioma in Aircraft Mechanics

 Within the U.S. military, aircraft mechanics ensure offensive and defensive aircraft remain in working order and can deploy at a moment’s notice.

-Asbestos exposure in aircraft mechanics came from the following asbestos-containing components:
+Asbestos exposure in aircraft mechanics came from:

 • Adhesives and epoxies